FreePressUnlimited/elm-rivescript/README.md

 # elm-rivescript

-An Elm RiveScript library.
-This is just an Elm interface built on top of the [rivescript-js](https://github.com/aichaos/rivescript-js) public API.
+**An Elm RiveScript library** This library provides an Elm interface for RiveScript built on top of the [rivescript-js](https://github.com/aichaos/rivescript-js) public API.

+## Installation instructions

+To do

+## Getting started

+To do

+## Documentation

+* The main `src/Bot.elm` source file is well documented.
+See the documentation at [Elm Packages](http://package.elm-lang.org/packages/publeaks/elm-rivescript/latest).
+* Also see the comments inline to `src/elm-rivescript.js` on [Github](https://github.com/Publeaks/elm-rivescript/blob/master/src/elm-rivescript.js).
+* The repo contains a worked example at `examples/example.html`.

 ## License